therealssj/newman/README.md

 ### Configuring Proxy

-Newman can also be configured to work with proxy settings via the following environment variables:
+Newman can also be configured to work with proxy settings via:
+- Newman options:
+ * `--proxy`: A single proxy which will be used for proxying all requests in the collection.
+ * `--proxy-list`: The path to a file containing an array of proxies which follow the postman [ProxyConfig](https://www.postmanlabs.com/postman-collection/ProxyConfig.html#~definition) format.
+ * `--pac`: The path to a PAC file.
+For details on PAC [refer here](https://developer.mozilla.org/en-US/docs/Web/HTTP/Proxy_servers_and_tunneling/Proxy_Auto-Configuration_(PAC)_file).

+The preference order for these options in highest to lowest is: `--proxy-list`, `--proxy`, `--pac`.

+- Environment variables:
  * `HTTP_PROXY` / `http_proxy`
  * `HTTPS_PROXY` / `https_proxy`
  * `NO_PROXY` / `no_proxy`

 For more details on using these variables, [refer here](https://github.com/postmanlabs/postman-request/blob/master/README.md#controlling-proxy-behaviour-using-environment-variables).

+>Note: Newman options take precedence over the environment variables.

 [back to top](#table-of-contents)